driessene/acoustic_camera/readme.md

 ### Methods:
 - tap(self): Returns a list of messages.
 The length of messages matches num_ports.

-# DSP
-Hold sources, processes, and sinks for audio processing.

 ## print_audio_devices - Function
 This function prints all available audio devices to the terminal.
 Useful for finding the ID of the device you are looking to record data from